Home » Home Updates » Wood Flooring Options – A Comparison Guide

 Oak engineered hardwood sample from Cali Flooring who often offer free flooring samples.
 You can see the thin top layer of oak

-You might’ve heard about this type but felt a little confused.
-I know I was initially.
+You might’ve heard about this type of flooring but felt a little confused.
 Engineered hardware is the next step from solid hardwood floors.
-It includes hardwood top layer (of various types of wood) and durable core bottom.
+It includes hardwood top layer and a durable, manufactured core bottom.

 With engineered wood floors, you get the beauty of the hardwood top yet more water resistant.
 The bottom core layer means there are more options for installation than traditional hardwood.